-The TLS Feature extension lists a sequence of TLS extension identifiers that a server compliant with the feature declaration MUST support and accept on client request.
+The object member Features is a sequence of TLS extension identifiers (features) that a TLS server compliant with the feature declaration MUST support and satisfy on client request.

-This specification does not require a TLS client to offer or support any TLS extension regardless of whether it is specified in the TLS Feature or not.
+This specification does not require a TLS client to offer or support any TLS feature regardless of whether it is specified in the server certificate's TLS Feature extension or not.
 In particular a client MAY request and a server MAY support any TLS extension regardless of whether it is specified in a TLS Feature extension or not.

-If a TLS Feature extension specifies a TLS extension, a server offering the certificate MUST support the extension specified and MUST comply with any specific requirements specified for that extension in this document or in the document that specifies the TLS extension.
+If a TLS Feature extension specifies a TLS feature, a server offering the certificate MUST support the extension specified and MUST comply with any specific requirements specified for that feature in this document or in the document that specifies the TLS feature.